 Looking to witness a scenic view while biking around?
 All you have to do is choose one or all of these 7 biking trails in Chicago and we promise that you’ll have one of the most memorable rides of your life.

 As its famous tagline says, Chicago is “second to none”.
 With its lovely beaches, delicious food, hip festivals, art, and music, no doubt Chicago is indeed a great place to live in or visit.
 And oh, did I also mention that Chicago’s skyline and urban architecture are a beauty to behold?

 What better way to appreciate Chicago’s beauty than by riding a bike around the city?
 Forget the Uber, bus, or the train.
 All you need is a bike to immerse yourself in the raw beauty of the city.
-On a second thought, I’d probably bring my helmet and other bike accessories too!
+On a second thought, I’d probably bring my helmet, bike lock and other bike accessories too!

 Must Ride Biking Trails in Chicago